karthicknadaraj/Edubridge/Projects/Readme.md

+**Projects**:

-This Section is about my project works in PG Data Analytics Course
+            This folder contains the Project works done in Data Analytics course.